Crinklewott/diape.red/about.md

 That sounds super-corny, because it totally is, but it's me in a nutshell.

-I'm the type who gets really inspired seeing the things really skilled people do--I also really like seeing people come closer to realizing their goals and ambitions, so I make a pretty good cheerleader if you need one, hee!

 Maybe one day I will put something useful here, but for now, enjoy links to parts of websites that are not mine.